 Jenny studied Drama and Education at The Central School of Speech and Drama (1999-2000), before commencing her career as a freelance actress.
-Whilst continuing to perform, she studied again at The London International School of Performing Arts (LISPA), from 2005-07, specialising in the Jacques Lecoq pedagogy for performance - skills she brings to her work as a performer and writer today.
+Whilst continuing to perform, she studied again at The London International School of Performing Arts (LISPA), from 2005-07, specialising in the Jacques Lecoq pedagogy for performance - skills she brings to her work as a performer, movement facilitator and writer today.

 In 2001, with strong impro and comedy skills, Jenny was given a written reference by BBC Producers - as an 'elite performer' - in open auditions for a new comedy show, and went onto make her TV debut in BBC 1's 'My Hero' in 2003.
 Jenny then performed with the London Impro Comedy Troupe, 'Improvedy', throughout 2004, before writing and performing her own one woman show, 'the fourth photo' in 2005 - winning the 'Lost One Act Theatre Festival'.